philiplinden/yahs/docs/devlog.md

 - [x] Lighting based on Bevy's example.
 - [x] Camera controller based on Bevy's `camera_controller` example.
 - [x] Observer/trigger-based debug UI toggles.
 Only some of them are working.
 - [x] Added targeting controls to the camera.
+Could be better.

 I spent a few hours trying to get the skybox working but I couldn't get it to load.